 IFAD in Cambodia

-Since 1996, IFAD has invested US$99.2 million in sevenprojects in Cambodia, which have mobilized overall investments for a total of US$201.4 million, IFAD loans support rural and agricultural development and improvement of the livestock subsector.
-Reducing rural poverty by improving rural livelihoods is the objective of the organization's efforts to empower Cambodia's poor people to raise their incomes and standards of living.
+Since 1996, IFAD has invested US$140.4 million in eight projects in Cambodia, which have mobilized overall investments for a total of US$283.6 million, benefiting 1,204,300 households.
+IFAD loans support rural and agricultural development and improvement of the livestock subsector.
+Reducing rural poverty by improving rural livelihoods is the objective of IFAD's efforts to empower Cambodia's poor people to raise their incomes and standards of living.

-The Country Strategic Opportunities Programme (COSOP), which covers the period from 2013 to 2018, supports the government's poverty reduction initiatives.
-Through the programme, IFAD strives to be a lead agency in piloting innovation and demonstrating techniques and methodologies to support the livelihoods of the rural poor.
+Through the COSOP, IFAD strives to be a lead agency in piloting innovation and demonstrating techniques and methodologies to support the livelihoods of the rural poor.

-- Enabling poor smallholders to take advantage of market opportunities
+- Enable poor smallholders to take advantage of market opportunities

-- Increasing resilience to climate change and other shocks in poor rural households and communities increase
+- Increase resilience to climate change and other shocks in poor rural households and communities

 - Improve poor households' access to strengthened rural services.